ppy/osu-wiki/news/2023/2023-08-05-skinning-contest-icons-of-an-era-results.md

 Time stood still as **1058** voters cast their votes, resulting in a very close battle between 3rd and 2nd place.
 In the end, [Chromasia](https://osu.ppy.sh/users/7306251) was able to win the battle and achieve **2nd** place with their entry!

 [Everlasting Moment](https://osu.ppy.sh/community/forums/topics/1792308) keeps up with the universe theme, while providing a unique flair based off of the background art used in several beatmap sets of [Release Hallucination](https://osu.ppy.sh/beatmaps/artists/194)'s Chronostasis.
 The colour palette is in line with the original art, and that makes this skin very pleasing to use!
+Congratulations to Chromasia on their 2nd place!

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/MZHOHYw1ysw" frameborder="0" allowfullscreen></iframe>